Last updated: 2026-06-12

 | Resend Inc. | Transactional email (account confirmations, invoices, watcher digests, security alerts) | Email address, name, subject, message body (deleted at Resend after 30 days) | EU/US (Resend's EU region used where available; SCCs apply for any US transfer) | Resend DPA |

-| Anthropic / OpenAI | "Kollen" AI chat (when activated by the user via consent) | Chat messages + school context.
-Requests are flagged "no-store" where the API supports it (Anthropic: opt-out from training is the default). | US (Anthropic) or EU/US (OpenAI) — under SCC | Anthropic DPA · OpenAI DPA.
-Active only when the user has given consent in the chat window. |
+| Anthropic / OpenAI | "Kollen" AI chat, AI-based school-image moderation, and school-image stylisation (only after consent) | Chat messages + school context, and uploaded school-image submissions that need safety/content review or chalkboard-style transformation.
+For school images, the image file is sent to OpenAI; contact details, photographer name, rights-holder name and free-text form notes are not sent to the AI provider.
+AI chat requests are flagged "no-store" where the API supports it (Anthropic: opt-out from training is the default). | US (Anthropic) or EU/US (OpenAI) — under SCC | Anthropic DPA · OpenAI DPA.
+Active only when the user has given consent in the chat window or school-image form. |

 Notice of subprocessor change